inercia/evy/doc/modules/db_pool.rst

 >>> import MySQLdb
 >>> cp = ConnectionPool(MySQLdb, host='localhost', user='root', passwd='')

-Once you have this pool object, you connect to the database by calling :meth:`~eventlet.db_pool.ConnectionPool.get` on it:
+Once you have this pool object, you connect to the database by calling :meth:`~evy.db_pool.ConnectionPool.get` on it:

 >>> conn = cp.get()